jwig22/jwig22.github.io/_posts/2024-01-16-Waze-EDA-Python-Project.markdown

     return col_name_95
 ```

-Next, apply that function to the following columns:
+Next, I will apply that function to the following columns:
 * sessions
 * drives
 * total_sessions